PenguPanda/MMM-DelayedNotification/README.md

 rules	Array	List of rule objects.
 Each rule listens for one notification and sends another after a delay.
 Rule object properties
-Property	Type	Required	Description trigger	String	✅	The incoming notification to listen for. delay	Number	✅	Delay in milliseconds before sending the outgoing notification. send	String	✅	The notification name to send after the delay. payload	Object	❌	Optional payload to send along with the notification.
-Default: {}.
+Property	Type	Required	Description trigger	String | Array | RegExp	✅	The incoming notification(s) to listen for.
+Can be a single string, an array of strings, or a RegExp. delay	Number	✅	Delay in milliseconds before sending the outgoing notification(s). send	String | Array	✅	The notification(s) to send.
+Can be a single string, an array of strings, or an array of objects { notification, payload }. payload	Object	❌	Optional payload applied to all notifications in this rule (unless overridden by per-notification payloads).
-💡 Example Use Cases
+💡 Examples

-    Trigger a reminder notification 10 seconds after a motion sensor event.

-    Send a follow-up message after a system alert.

-    Create chained effects where one module’s output triggers another, with a delay.
+1. Send multiple notifications without payloads

+{
+  trigger: "AUTO_LIGHT_OFF",
+  delay: 1000,
+  send: [
+    "FRAMELIGHT_OFF",
+    "FRAMELIGHT_PARTY_OFF"
+  ]
+}

+2. Send multiple notifications with individual payloads

+{
+  trigger: "AUTO_LIGHT_OFF",
+  delay: 1000,
+  send: [
+    { notification: "FRAMELIGHT_OFF", payload: { brightness: 0 } },
+    { notification: "FRAMELIGHT_PARTY_OFF", payload: { mode: "stop" } }
+  ]
+}

+3. Use a shared rule-level payload

+{
+  trigger: "SENSOR_TRIGGER",
+  delay: 5000,
+  send: ["NOTIF_ONE", "NOTIF_TWO"],
+  payload: { source: "sensor" }
+}

+Both NOTIF_ONE and NOTIF_TWO will be sent with { source: "sensor" }.
 📝 License

 MIT License